Get your Indiana Last Will and Testament fast

 - Want legal review of your completed will

-Ready to get started on your Indiana will?
-It’s free to start.
+Ready to begin your Indiana will?

 To make a will in Indiana, you must be of “sound mind” and 18 years old.
 If you are younger than 18, you may make a will if you are in the armed forces or a merchant marine.
 A sound mind means you understand your actions in making your will.